 First off, Julie strongly suggests getting your gown from a salon that provides the tailoring.
-Salons and their staff know their own product best, and understand how to make the proper adjustments.
+Salons and their staff know their own product best and understand how to make the proper adjustments.
 “Additionally, you have recourse if it’s not done correctly.”
 But if you get your gown elsewhere, most likely, the salon will have a go-to alteration specialist they can refer you to, who they have been using for a while.

 TIMELINE & NUMBER OF APPOINTMENTS

-“In general, allow 2 months for alterations.
+“In general, allow 2 months for wedding dress alterations.
 You can allow a bit more time, maybe 10 weeks, should you be using an outside alterations person, but 2 months is a good estimate.”
-Julie also advises brides to be at their “wedding weight” at their 1st fitting, because drops in weight definitely effect tailoring.
+Julie also advises brides to be at their “wedding weight” at their 1st fitting, because drops in weight definitely affect tailoring.
 Many brides tend to lose weight right before the wedding, and this doesn’t help when it comes to ensuring your gown will fit perfectly.

 Also, note that “It’s hard to envision what your gown will look like on you until the 2nd fitting.
 Only then do you start to see how it will really look like on you,” Julie says.
 So be patient, and note that it will come together.
 “Most people have 3 appointments, occasionally 4, and the final fitting is usually about 10 days before the wedding.”

 WHAT TO BRING